by Judith Clayman

 Finally, the bus moved.
 They approached another Boeing 707.
 Upon boarding, the stewardess needed the first-class passengers, whose ranking had been muddied on the bus, to reassert themselves.
 Seat numbers were slightly different on the new plane.
 The young man and his friend eased themselves into first class.
 The stewardess issuing commands seethed.
 Nothing could happen until they moved.
 This slowed the boarding process.

 In New York, she barely noticed that the checked bags hadn’t arrived.
 She couldn’t get off the plane fast enough.
 She was driven to call her father-in-law although terrified at what news he might impart.
-The line through customs inched forward every so often, most of the passengers on her flight shuffled along impatiently and glancing at watches.
+The line through customs inched forward every so often, most of the passengers on her flight shuffled along impatiently glancing at watches.
 Yet she hardly noticed them.
 The minutes crept by.
 The line seemed to slow to a crawl the closer she got to the customs agents.
-By the time she handed the official her passport and blurted out answers to their queries her chest felt it would nearly burst.
+By the time she handed the official her passport and blurted out answers to their queries her chest felt like it would nearly burst.
 When the man smiled and handed her passport back, she barely heard his welcome back to the United States.

 She ran, down the escalator to a payphone.
 She called her father-in-law.